Frequently asked questions

 All persons are susceptible to contracting COVID-19.
 However, people with cardiopulmonary disease, those with weakened immune systems and the elderly are particularly at risk.
 Given the character of Aveo’s business, this places Aveo’s workforce and resident population in a heightened risk category.

-The safety of our residents and staff is our number one priority.
-For a complete outline of Aveo’s response measures and links to further information, please read our full COVID-19 response on the Aveo website.
+The safety of residents and staff is our number one priority.
+For a complete outline of Aveo’s response measures and links to further information, please read our full COVID-19 response.

-We encourage all prospective buyers to take a personalised tour of our retirement and aged care communities and see what they have to offer.
+We encourage all prospective buyers to take a personalised tour of our retirement communities and see what they have to offer.
 To book a community tour, find an Aveo community near you today.

-As Australia’s leading and most innovative senior living provider of retirement living and aged care, we pride ourselves on providing each and every one of our residents the best retirement living and care options possible.
+As Australia’s leading and most innovative senior living provider of retirement living, we pride ourselves on providing each and every one of our residents the best retirement living and care options possible.
 That’s why we’re also members of the Retirement Living Council and supporters of the Retirement Living Code of Conduct.

 Launched in December 2018, the Retirement Living Code of Conduct creates a benchmark to help operators provide trustworthy and high-quality services to those living in, and considering moving to, a retirement community.
 As signatories to the Code, we have committed to providing high standards and maintaining high resident satisfaction at our communities.